MarySeph/My-Neocities/06 links/Links.md

 # Links
 Table of Contents: [[Links#Buttons]] / [[Links#Web Rings]] / [[Links#Vibing]]

-a collection of leads to other parts of the web.
+a collection of leads to other parts of the world wide web.

 - [Rajiv Surendra](https://www.youtube.com/@rajivsurendra) -
 - [shar](https://www.youtube.com/@shar) - digital artist and animator from the Philippines who has some super cute videos.